- The target user experience

 We’ll go through each feature in detail, but here they are at a glance:

-- Full app embedding: add drill-through to embedded charts and dashboards, curate collections, expose a query builder pre-filled with a dataset, or even expose the entire Metabase interface.
+- Interactive embedding: add drill-through to embedded charts and dashboards, curate collections, expose a query builder pre-filled with a dataset, or even expose the entire Metabase interface.

-- White labeling (branding): make the Metabase charts and dashboards in your app match its look and feel.
+- White labeling (branding): make the Metabase charts and dashboards match the look and feel of your app.

 - Single sign-on (SSO): enable your app and Metabase to agree on who their users are and what data they can see.